Smiling African American Woman

 A: There’s no universal timeline.
 Your body heals in safety, not speed.

-“Normal” won’t look like before.
+“Normal” won’t look like it before.
 It will feel more grounded, protective, and real.

 Q: Why do I still miss them if they hurt me?